atgreen/green-orb/README.md

 > This is an experimental work in progress.
 > Feedback/Issues/PRs are always welcome.

+## Introduction

-Green Orb monitors your program's console output for patterns that you define, and performs actions based on what it detects.
-Actions
+Green Orb monitors your program's console output for patterns that you define and performs actions based on what it detects.
+It serves as a versatile assistant, taking care of routine but critical monitoring tasks.
+This tool is especially useful for System Reliability Engineers (SREs) looking to automate and respond to the vital signs of their systems.
-include:

-* sending notifications through one of a number of popular messaging services, including slack, email, discord, and many more.
-* sending webhooks for processing by services like the Ansible Automation Platform.
-* sending messages on a kafka topic
+## Features

+With Green Orb, you can:

+- **Send Notifications**: Utilize popular messaging services like Slack, Email, Discord, and more to keep your team updated.
+- **Trigger Webhooks**: Integrate with services like Ansible Automation Platform through webhooks for seamless automation.
+- **Publish to Kafka**: Send important alerts or logs directly to a Kafka topic for real-time processing.
-* executing arbitrary shell commands, allowing you to, for instance, capture thread dumps of the process being observed.
+- **Execute Commands**: Run shell commands automatically, allowing actions like capturing thread dumps of the observed process.
-* restarting the observed program (avoiding pod restarts on k8s platforms).
-* killing the observed program.
+- **Manage Process**: Restart or kill the observed program to maintain desired state or recover from issues.

+## Quick Start

-Green Orb is very easy to configure and use.
-It's just one binary, `orb`, and one yaml config file.
+Green Orb is easy to configure and use.
+It's distributed as a single binary, `orb`, and requires just one YAML configuration file.

 Simply preface your program with `orb -c config.yaml`.
 For example, instead of:
 ```
 $ java -jar mywebapp.jar
 ```